containerinfra/sentry/README.md

 ## Automated build

 This image is build at least once a month automatically.
-All PR's are automatically build against the latest 2 major versions.

 ## Contribute

 PRs accepted.
-All issues should be reported in the [Gitlab issue tracker](https://gitlab.com/containerinfra/sentry/issues).
+All issues should be reported in the [Github issue tracker](https://github.com/containerinfra/sentry/issues).

 ## License